 Qualified BAC Gateway students who receive Federal Work Study (FWS) awards for the semester or the academic school year are eligible to receive payment for their work.
-Eligibility for FWS is determined by the Financial Aid Office based strictly upon financial need.
-Students are typically notified of their FWS award within the first 3-4 weeks of the semester (after the Add/Drop Deadline).
-The Practice Department sends a notification to any Gateway FWS recipients of their award and of the paperwork they need to complete in order to receive their FWS funds.
-FWS recipients who are interested but not currently involved in Gateway projects are also encouraged to contact the Practice Department.
+Eligibility for Federal Work Study funding is determined by the Financial Aid Office based strictly upon financial need.

-Most students are compensated at a rate of $10/hour for their work on Gateway Projects, although in certain circumstance students who have a higher skill level or who take on a higher level of responsibility may receive a higher hourly rate.
-This should be discussed with the Practice Department and faculty supervisor prior to beginning the project.
+Gateway students are typically compensated at a rate of $10/hour for their work on a Gateway Project.
 Students are responsible for tracking their FWS award to ensure they do not run out of funds prior to the end of the project, semester, or school year (depending upon their plan for the use of the funds).

 Students who have additional questions about FWS and their eligibility for a FWS award should contact the Financial Aid office directly.

-The Gateway FTP Site gives faculty and students a communal space for depositing and storing digital work.
-Faculty and students are able to access the site using their BAC Outlook Account.
-Each Gateway project will have its own folder on the FTP Site where students and faculty can upload and download files related to their project.
-At the beginning of the project, each team will be assigned a username and password for accessing the FTP.
+The Gateway FTP server gives faculty and students a communal space for depositing and storing digital work.
+Faculty and students assigned to the project are able to access the site using their BAC Outlook Account.
+Each Gateway project will have its own folder on the FTP server where students and faculty can upload and download files related to their project.
+At the beginning of the project, each team will be assigned a username and password for accessing FTP.